Citation, DOI & article data

-Ventriculoperitoneal (VP) shunts are a device used to shunt cerebrospinal fluid in the treatment of hydrocephalus.
+Ventriculoperitoneal (VP) shunts are devices used to shunt cerebrospinal fluid in the treatment of hydrocephalus.

 Several other similar devices can be involved in the shunting of fluid from one cavity under pressure to another cavity of lower pressure:

-- ventriculoatrial shunts (CSF shunted into the vascular system)
+- ventriculoatrial shunt (CSF shunted into the vascular system)

-- lumboperitoneal shunts (CSF shunted from the spine)
+- lumboperitoneal shunt (CSF shunted from the spine)

-- cystoperitoneal shunts (cyst contents shunted to peritoneal space)
+- cystoperitoneal shunt (cyst contents shunted to peritoneal space)

 A shunt series is performed when there is concern about the normal functioning of a VP shunt.